 I think adults will find a lot of fun at Knotts as well.
 Because it’s not as crowded you aren’t constantly faced by teenagers who will annoy you.
 There is a lot of really nicely themed areas and adults also appreciate the lack of lines.

 Knotts Berry Farms Crowds

-Now, we’ve been to Knotts twice, and the first time was AMAZING.
+Now, we’ve been to Knotts three times, and the first time was AMAZING.
 Hardly any crowds, rides had hardly any wait at all.

 But, the second (and most recent) time it was SOOOOO busy!
 Miserably busy.
 I think we had to wait 45 minutes to get lunch as all of the food places were so crowded.
 BUT, we were there on a Friday towards the end of the school year, and I think many schools were going there for a fun day at the end of the year.